frictionlessdata/website/site/blog/2018-03-07-well-packaged-datasets/README.md

 ---
 title: Well packaged datasets
+date: 2018-03-07
+tags: ["Data Package Creator"]
+category:
+image: /img/blog/well-packaged.png
 description: There's an art to creating a good collection of data.
 Improve the quality of your datasets; making use of schemas, metadata, and data packages.
-image: /img/blog/well-packaged.png
-tags: ["Data Package Creator"]
-date: 2018-03-07
 ---

 When sharing multiple datasets on a specific subject with a varied audience, it is important to ensure that whoever accesses the data understands the context around it, and can quickly access licensing and other attribution information.